DeepakVadgama/deepakvadgama.github.io/_posts/blog/2016-04-28-database-modeling-mishaps.md

 #### Problems

 - Each of these tables cover roughly 90% of the same fields.
 So each item is represented thrice in DB.
-- To avoid this, the previous team retained only Stock-IN table records, and deleted records from other tables as flow proceeds.
+- To avoid this, the previous team retained only Stock-In table records, and deleted records from other tables as flow proceeds.
-- Though weirdly, in intermediate state, record is present in all 3 tables, so if weight is updated for item, it needs to be synchronized across tables.
+- In intermediate states, record is present in 2 tables.
+If weight is updated for a single table, other table become out of sync and thus, cause for confusion.
 - The Software allows reverting the item to previous state.
-This means constantly deleting and inserted records in 3 tables.
+This means constantly deleting and inserting records in 3 tables.
 - Each of these 3 tables have their own primary key, which are not synchronized.
-A functionality called 'label' which prints physical sticky labels, uses these keys to uniquely identify the item.
+A functionality called 'label' prints physical sticky labels uses these keys to uniquely identify the item.
+So labels, are impossible to recover later if item is deleted from a table.

 > Mistakes made in earlier stages especially at a structural level are hard to rectify, even more so over time, as the codebase keeps growing, inculcating technical debt.